KristianLyng/varnishfoo/chapter-3.rst

 Since before GNU/Linux existed, System V-styled init scripts have been used to boot Unix-like machines.
 This has been the case for GNU/Linux too.
 Until recently, when ``upstart`` and ``systemd`` came around.
-By now, all the major GNU/Linux use or are preparing to use ``systemd``.
+By now, all the major GNU/Linux distributions use or are preparing to use ``systemd``.
 That means that if you have older installations, the specific way Varnish is started will be different than how it's started on newer installations.
 In the end, though, it all boils down to one thing: you have to know into which file you need to add your ``varnishd`` start-up arguments, and what commands to use to start and stop it.

 Where your distribution keeps its configuration will vary, but in short: